All About Series | December 10, 2024

 Electric school buses successfully operate in cold climates across North America

-Electric school buses are successfully delivering clean rides for students in areas that consistently face extreme cold weather including Michigan, Utah, and Canada.
+Electric school buses are successfully delivering clean rides for students in areas that consistently face extreme cold weather including Michigan, Utah and Canada.
 That’s because today’s electric school buses — equipped with powerful batteries and thermal management systems — are designed to handle the tough cold and can be deployed successfully with proper planning, including route selection, charging scheduling and pre-heating.

 Electric school bus batteries lose a percentage of their capacity in extreme cold weather, though the exact percentage varies based on temperature, terrain, heating source and other factors.
 So it’s crucial to plan routes and charging schedules with the winter months in mind, ensuring that buses have plenty of range to cover all necessary routes.